 Gold mines refer to gold ore or gold deposits (mountains), that is, mineral aggregates that have sufficient gold content and can be used industrially; gold mines are places where gold is obtained through mining operations, and are formed through mineralization and have a certain scale of industry The used gold ore is piled up.
+But where are the biggest gold mines in the world?

 Gold is one of the most valuable metals on the planet, and it is the rarer metal on the planet.
 Gold not only has great uses in industry, it is also the leader of the luxury goods industry.
 Many countries in the world have developed by relying on gold mines.
 Friends who want to know the source of gold will definitely want to know top 10 biggest gold mines in the world.
 Below I will introduce you to the top 10 largest gold mines in the world reserves.
 There is golden light everywhere.

-Muruntau gold mine, Uzbekistan
+Muruntau Gold Mine, Uzbekistan

 Production: 2.19 million ounces